NVIDIA-Merlin/publications/2021_acm_recsys_transformers4rec/experiments_reproducibility_commands.md

 3) Go to the project root path: `cd Transformers4Rec/`
 4) Create a `conda` environment and install the library dependencies, according to the instructions [here](https://github.com/NVIDIA-Merlin/Transformers4Rec/tree/recsys2021/hf4rec)
-4) Run the command of one of the following experiment groups (dataset, algorithm)
+4) Run the command of one of the following experiment groups (dataset, algorithm) to reproduce paper results.
+P.s.
+The reported numbers in the paper are the average of the metrics of 5 runs with different random seeds (`--seed`).

 P.s.
-All neural-based models were trained for the paper experiments using a single GV100 GPU with 32 GB RAM, except the Session k-NN models (V-SkNN, STAN and VSTAN) which use only CPUs.
+All neural-based models were trained for the paper experiments using a single GV100 GPU with 32 GB RAM, except the baseline Session k-NN models (V-SkNN, STAN and VSTAN) which use only CPUs.

 # REES46 ECOMMERCE DATASET